alvaroquintero28/datafun-06-eda/README.md

 titanic_df.to_csv('titanic_dataset.csv', index=False)
 ```

-## We will look at information pertaining to the death rates by gender and class.
+## Death rates by gender and class.

 ## Graph of age distribution
 ```bash